 1. Different Nursing Positions Can Make Breastfeeding Easier

-We mamas are creative when it comes to breastfeeding, so you can find a ton of different nursing positions to try.
+We are creative when it comes to breastfeeding, so you can find a ton of different nursing positions to try.
 Some work better than others, so it's important to spice it up with variety and see what positions you love.
-Whether you’re a first-time mom or a seasoned one, figuring out the best position to feed your baby can feel tricky.
+Whether you’re a first-time parent or a seasoned one, figuring out the best position to feed your baby can feel tricky.
 Every baby’s different, especially when your little one’s wrestling with food allergy discomfort.

 Will the standard cradle hold work, or does that position send searing pain into your stomach because of the C-section?
 Do you need to modify your positioning for improved comfort?
 Remember, you matter in all this and you’re doing a lot of work.